zkVerify/zkverify-docs/docs/overview/01-introduction_what_is_zkverify/01-introduction.md

 ---
 # What is zkVerify

 zkVerify is a high-performant, public, and decentralized blockchain dedicated to zero-knowledge proof verification.
-It provides a very modular and composable approach for your ZK apps to verify proofs.
+It provides a modular and composable approach for ZK apps to verify proofs.

 ## Goals of zkVerify